+Recruitment systems differ in SIC and data sets are not yet aligned.
 The table below shows 208 Social Care vacancies advertised in 2020-21 and 244 in 2021-22; this was a 17% increase.
-The greatest increase in posts advertised was in Community Care Resources where the majority of social care workers are employed.
-The data highlights 26% of vacancies were re-advertised, of which 32% received an offer.
-The percentage of posts advertised receiving no applicants in 2021-22 was 23% compared with 13% in 2020/21, a significant increase.
-This increase in re-advertising has placed significant demands on the recruitment service within the council that has impacted on the time taken to fill vacancies.
+The greatest increase in posts advertised was in Community Care Resources.
+The data highlights 26% of vacancies are re-advertised, of which 32% receive an offer.
+The percentage of posts advertised receiving no applicants in 2021-22 was 23% compared with 13% in 2020/21.
+This increase in re-advertising has placed significant demands on the recruitment service within the council that has impacted on the time taken to fil vacancies.

-The data demonstrates an increase in recruitment challenges across integrated services which has led to a focussed review of the recruitment advertising strategy including offering relocation packages for the first time to social care posts to attract applicants from out with Shetland.
+The data demonstrates an increase in recruitment challenges across integrated services which has led to a focussed review of the recruitment advertising strategy including offering relocation packages for the first time to social care posts to attract applicants from outwith

+Shetland.
 Work is also underway to explore the governance arrangements that support possible cross use of NHS Bank staff within residential social care.